Tom Conlon

 Conlon began his career in the youth set-up at Stoke City, later joining the youth academies at Newcastle Town and Peterborough United respectively.
-He made a handful of appearances in the first-team at Peterborough, before signing for Stevenage on loan in September 2014, a deal that was subsequently made permanent in January 2015.
+He made a handful of appearances in the first-team at Peterborough before signing for Stevenage on loan in September 2014, a deal that was subsequently made permanent in January 2015.
 He signed with Port Vale in July 2018, was appointed club captain in January 2021 and named Player of the Year at the end of the 2020–21 season.
 Vale were promoted out of League Two via the play-offs in 2022, though Conlon was unable to play due to injury.
+He joined Oldham Athletic in January 2024 on a two-and-a-half-year deal.
+He was promoted out of the National League play-offs with the club in 2025.

-Career
+Club career

 Early career

 Conlon was raised in Porthill, near Stoke-on-Trent, and attended Wolstanton High School in Newcastle-under-Lyme.
 He spent a brief time of his early childhood with Stone Dominoes, before he began his career at Stoke City's academy, spending nine years at his hometown club before being released in the summer of 2012.
 He subsequently joined Newcastle Town's youth set-up, playing the opening two months of the 2012–13 season for the club's U17 and U18 sides.
 In October 2012, Conlon was spotted by scouts at Peterborough United whilst playing in the FA Youth Cup for Newcastle Town against Stratford Town, and subsequently signed for the then-Championship club on a two-year scholarship after a successful three-day trial.
 He spent the remainder of the campaign playing in Peterborough's U18 side.
-Conlon made his professional debut on 9 November 2013, coming on as a 68th minute substitute in a 2–0 win over Exeter City in an FA Cup First Round tie at the London Road Stadium.
+Conlon made his professional debut on 9 November 2013, coming on as a 68th minute substitute in a 2–0 win over Exeter City in an FA Cup first round tie at the London Road Stadium.
 He was given his first 18-month professional contract by manager Darren Ferguson the following month.
-He made three appearances in total for the first-team during the 2013–14 campaign, all of which were from the substitute's bench.
+He made three appearances in total for the first-team during the 2013–14 campaign, all of which were from the substitutes' bench.